State-of-the-art ultrafast laser assisted-etching (ULAE) facilities

-The group has a strong heritage in using ultrafast laser pulses to manufacture photonic structures such as three dimentional optical waveguides - a manufacturing technique known as ultrafast laser inscription (ULI).
+The group has a strong heritage in using ultrafast laser pulses to manufacture photonic structures such as three dimensional optical waveguides - a manufacturing technique known as ultrafast laser inscription (ULI).

 Implementing a spatial-light-modulator in ULI setup allows shaping the writing-focused beam, compensating spherical aberrations, and then applying efficient light-matter interactions at any depth of the dielectric material.

-When used in combination with chemical etching (FLICE), ultrafast laser inscription can also be used to manufacture components such as freeform fibre-coupled microlens, a technology we are developing for astronomical applications.
+When used in combination with the appropriate chemical etching (ULAE), ultrafast laser inscription can also be used to manufacture components such as freeform fibre-coupled microlens, a technology we are developing for astronomical applications.

 Clinical photonics